rchovatiya88/DemoTest/README.md

             type 'sudo npm install -g protractor'

-Step 2 - Create a test new folder you can name it anything, inside
+2. - Create a test new folder you can name it anything, inside

-    A)   Make a file called - test.js
+   ⋅⋅A)  Make a file called - test.js
            Inside the file copy and paste the following

-           ```javascript

             describe("Go to the Homepage ", function(){

-            browser.ignoreSynchronization=true; // This allows to protractor to run on regular website, not specific to angular
-            it("Go to the Home page ", function(){
+            browser.ignoreSynchronization=true; // This allows to protractor to run on regular website, not specific to angular it("Go to the Home page ", function(){
             browser.get("http://ornaitjewels.com/"); // Go to a specific URL